open lab News

 Professor Kirk will be taking over from Professor Wright, who has been a member of Open Lab for almost a decade now.
 Prof. Wright is retiring in September, but is hoping to take up a Professor Emeritus position in the Lab, in order to stay involved with the Lab.

 Pete Wright said: “It has been exciting and satisfying to see the Lab grow over the last nine years.
 And although the expansion has not been without its challenges, we have tried throughout to maintain and strengthen what I consider to be Open Lab’s key characteristics: a radical interdisciplinary team, and a focus on human-centred design.”

-Over the last decade Open Lab has moved from a small team as part of Newcastle University’s Open Lab to a world leading HCI group based in the brand new Urban Sciences Building.
+Over the last decade Open Lab has moved from a small team as part of Newcastle University’s Culture Lab to a world leading HCI group based in the brand new Urban Sciences Building.

 “Although I joined Open Lab in 2010, my career in HCI began back in 1986, and since that time the changes in the field have been enormous.
 Open Lab was very much at the forefront of pioneering these changes, pushing the HCI community to consider ways of understanding the human experience of technology and the role of arts, design and social sciences in HCI.
 More recently with its Digital Civics and Social Justice programme, the Lab has continued to push at the frontiers of HCI research internationally.”

 Doing work experience in Newcastle University’s School of Computing HCI department using micro:bits and the micro:bit Tinker Kit.

 Kellie Morrissey and James Hodge talk about how dementia villages and care homes that try and recreate the past are unsustainable in the Conversation.